 3. Teaching and Learning: Quality, Resources, and Support

-The institution provides high quality education, wherever and however its offerings are delivered.
+The institution provides quality education, wherever and however its offerings are delivered.

 4. Teaching and Learning: Evaluation and Improvement